KamalamSivakumar/KamalamSivakumar.github.io/_posts/2024-07-28-preference-learning.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-"Heads-Up and Happy Learning!"
+Heads-Up and Happy Learning!
-Hey there!
 Just a quick note: I’m sharing these NLP adventures from my personal learning journey, and while I’ve done my best to keep things accurate, I’m still figuring things out.
 If you spot any slip-ups or have better ideas, don’t hesitate to drop me a line.

 For more details and to dive into the projects, check out my github repo [lingo_loom_novitiate](https://github.com/KamalamSivakumar/lingoloom_novitiate).
 Thanks for reading! 🏵️